- Q. Where can I find information about the history of ESPEC?

 - Q. What kind of business is the Service Business?

-- A. Providing after service, engineering, commissioned test and facility rental.
+- A. Providing after service, engineering, laboratory testing services and facility rental.

 - Q. What kind of business is the Other Business?

 - A. Environmental preservation (reforestation: tree planting, waterfront biotope restoration and urban greening) and plant production systems (plant factory and equipment for growing plants).